Trump’s ‘One Big Beautiful Bill’ passes the US House of Representatives

 Still, at the final hurdle, two Republicans did break away from their party caucus to vote against the “One Big Beautiful Bill”.

-In the aftermath of the vote, one of the nay-votes, Representative Fitzpatrick of Pennsylvania released a statement said he had previously voted to “strengthen Medicaid”.
+One of the nay-votes, Representative Fitzpatrick of Pennsylvania, released a statement saying he had previously voted to “strengthen Medicaid”.
 The Senate version of the “One Big Beautiful Bill”, he argued, did the opposite.

 “The original House language was written in a way that protected our community; the Senate amendments fell short of our standard,” Fitzpatrick wrote.